molines/IMHOTEP/eORCA025/eORCA025.L75-IMHOTEP.SC/README.md

 term was kept as monthly interannual, in IMHOTEP.SC it is a monthly climatology over 1980-2019.

 ## 2. Preparing Climatological forcing
-After some internal discutions and tests, we decided to follow the standard procedure for preparing the climatological forcing field.
+After some internal discussions and tests, we decided to follow the standard procedure for preparing the climatological forcing field.
 Tools were adapted for IMHOTEP from JMMTOOLS/FORCING_TOOLS/CLIMATO and are availbale in this [directory](../../TOOLS/CLIMATOLOGICAL_FORCING/src) The goal is to obtain a 365 days annual climatology suitable for use in